Comparing Cristiano Ronaldo and Lionel Messi’s career-best seasons

 So it’s time to accept that the two modern greats are extremely unlikely to ever reach the heights that they were once at, by far and away the two best players in the world for an unthinkably long amount of time.

 But who was the best while at the peak of their powers?
 We’ve decided to take a look back and compare the two in terms of their records from their best individual years – 2011-12 for Messi, and 2014-15 for Ronaldo.

 Interestingly, despite the two players racking up obscene numbers of goals and assists, they each had much more collective success in other campaigns.

-Messi was astonishing in 2011-12, but Barcelona finished runners-up to Ronaldo’s Real Madrid that year, while he missed a costly penalty in their Champions League semi-final defeat to Chelsea, though they at least lifted the Copa del Rey.
+Messi was astonishing in 2011-12, but Barcelona finished runners-up to Ronaldo’s Real Madrid that year, while he missed a costly penalty in their Champions League semi-final defeat to Chelsea.
+That year he did at least lift the Copa del Rey with Barcelona, however.